H. G. Wells

-Herbert George Wells (21 September 186613 August 1946) was an English writer.
-Prolific in many genres, he wrote more than fifty novels and dozens of short stories.
-His non-fiction output included works of social commentary, politics, history, popular science, satire, biography and autobiography.
-Wells is now best remembered for his science fiction novels and has been called the "father of science fiction."
+Herbert George Wells (21 September 1866 – 13 August 1946) was an English writer, prolific in many genres.
+He wrote more than fifty novels and dozens of short stories.
+His non-fiction output included works of social commentary, politics, history, popular science, satire, biography, and autobiography.
+Wells is most known today for his groundbreaking science fiction novels; he has sometimes been called the "father of science fiction", a title that has also been given to Jules Verne and Hugo Gernsback.

 In addition to his fame as a writer, he was prominent in his lifetime as a forward-looking, even prophetic social critic who devoted his literary talents to the development of a progressive vision on a global scale.
-A futurist, he wrote a number of utopian works and foresaw the advent of aircraft, tanks, space travel, nuclear weapons, satellite television and something resembling the World Wide Web.
+As a futurist, he wrote a number of utopian works and foresaw the advent of aircraft, tanks, space travel, nuclear weapons, satellite television and something resembling the World Wide Web.
 His science fiction imagined time travel, alien invasion, invisibility, and biological engineering before these subjects were common in the genre.
 Brian Aldiss referred to Wells as the "Shakespeare of science fiction", while Charles Fort called him a "wild talent".